1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. What if someone has to stop or put his studies “on hold” for a while?

-A. If a student needs to put their studies on hold for a while (longer than 3-months), they should contact the college to explain why and inform us when they expect to return.
-We would suspend their payments until such time that the college is notified that they are returning to their studies.
-To "stop" implies that the student is discontinuing their studies and has dropped out of the degree program.
+A. If a student needs to put their studies on hold for a while (longer than 3-months), they should contact the college and their professor to explain why and inform us when they expect to return.
+Note that those on payment plans are expected to continue with their installment payments, unless specific arrangements have been made otherwise.
+To "stop" implies that the student is discontinuing their studies and has dropped-out of their degree program.

 Back to top of page